top of page

 Conscious Connected Breathwork

-Conscious Connected Breathwork is a way to explore emotions, trauma and the unconcscious more deeply through one on one guided breathwork technique.
-The active breath style helps access blocked energies (emotions) in the body which are then released and transformed using the power of this sacred practice.
-Sessions are 2 hours long to allow for approximately 75 minutes of breathwork and support either side.
+Conscious Connected Breathwork is a way to explore emotions, trauma and the unconcscious more deeply through a one on one guided breathwork session.
+The active breath process helps access blocked energies (emotions) in the body which are then released and transformed using the power of this practice.
+Sessions are 2 hours long.

 My Approach

 Every counselling session is different.
-In an initial session it’s important to acquire information such as current concerns and past functioning.
-In subsequent sessions this information is used to guide the direction of therapy, working around whatever your needs are in any particular session too.
+In an initial session it’s important to gather information such as current concerns and past functioning and then this is used to guide the direction of therapy, working with whatever your needs are in any particular session too.

-Counselling is about raising your awareness and exploring creative possibilities for managing the stress.
-It is not my job to tell you the answers or what to do.
-Together we hold unconditional space for whatever wants to be processed.
-The aim of therapy is to expand perception of the 'problem' and empower you with your own wisdom and new ideas.
+Counselling is about expanding your awareness and exploring creative possibilities for managing the stress.
+Together we hold unconditional space for whatever wants to be processed, which in turn connects you with your own wisdom and new ideas.

-With children and young people, I like to include the parents/carers as much as possible, and ask that they attend the first session with the child or on their own so that I can develop a good understanding of the concerning behaviours and the system in which the young person is living and operating.
+With children and young people, I like to include the parents/carers as much as possible, and ask that they attend the first session with the child or on their own so that I can develop a good understanding of the system in which the young person is living.

 There are no rules about how frequently or how many times anyone should attend counselling.
-We work it out together as treatment progresses and based on what works for you.
+We work it out as therapy progresses, based on what works for you.

 My Approach